Shubhamai/drone/README.md

 The firmware is modular and consists of several key components:

-1. `main.cpp`: The entry point of the firmware, handling initialization and the main control loop.
+1. [`main.cpp`](./firmware/src/main.cpp): The entry point of the firmware, handling initialization and the main control loop.
-2. `filter.h`: Implements sensor fusion using a Madgwick or Mahony filter to estimate the drone's orientation.
+2. [`filter.h`](./firmware/src/filter.h): Implements sensor fusion using a Madgwick or Mahony filter to estimate the drone's orientation.
-3. `pid.h`: Implements a simplified PID controller for only roll control for testing.
+3. [`pid.h`](./firmware/src/pid.h): Implements a simplified PID controller for only roll control for testing.
-4. `state.h`: Manages the drone's state and LED indicators.
+4. [`state.h`](./firmware/src/state.h): Manages the drone's state and LED indicators.
-5. `transmitter.h`: Handles communication with the Raspberry Pi.
+5. [`transmitter.h`](./firmware/src/transmitter.h): Handles communication with the Raspberry Pi.
-6. `consts.h`: Defines constants used throughout the firmware.
+6. [`consts.h`](./firmware/src/consts.h): Defines constants used throughout the firmware.
-7. `barometer.h`: Interfaces with the barometric pressure sensor.
+7. [`baro.h`](./firmware/src/baro.h): Interfaces with the barometric pressure sensor.
-8. `imu.h`: Interfaces with the IMU sensor for accelerometer and gyroscope data.
+8. [`imu.h`](./firmware/src/imu.h): Interfaces with the IMU sensor for accelerometer and gyroscope data.
-9. `motor.h`: Controls the drone's motors based on the PID output.
+9. [`motor.h`](./firmware/src/motor.h): Controls the drone's motors based on the PID output.
 Has functions for arming, disarming, and setting motor speeds.
 I also contains hardware interrupt handlers if the signal is not received for a certain time.

 ### 2. Communication Bridge (Raspberry Pi)